averkij/lingtrain-docs/docs/faq.en.md

 ### Does Lingtrain have an API? {#api}

 Yes.
 Lingtrain exposes a REST API for all operations.
 You can upload documents, create alignments, start processing, resolve conflicts, and export results programmatically.
-See the [API Reference](api-reference.en.md) for details.

 ### How do I authenticate with the API? {#api-auth}